JeffOnABike/crab-project/README.md

 ```

 ###THANK YOU!
 	*Christy Juhasz - Environmental Scientist, California Dept. of Fish and Wildlife
 	*Tammy Lee - Director, Galvanize
 	*Clayton Schupp -  Director, Galvanize
 	*Adam, Scott - Commercial Fishermen, CA & OR
 	*Anna, Joel, Vikas, Sam, Nanfang - Students of Galvanize DSI's Cohort 10

 ###IN CASE YOU WERE WONDERING:

 1. Landing data were subset from 1945 to present.
 Prior to WWII, crab pots weren't universally used, so seasonal landings were minimal in CA and largely unrepresentative of trends in the "crab pot era".
-2. The dungeness crab fishery is considered to be consistently ~90% exploited.
+2. The Dungeness crab fishery is considered to be consistently ~90% exploited.
 For this reason, landings are also a great proxy for population assessment.
 3. Dungeness crab have been regulated by size, sex, and season consistently for more than a century.
 Because of this, mating success is not considered to be affected by the high exploitation rate.
 4. Non-commercial a.k.a. recreational fishing is believed to be ~1% of the total state landings and are untracked.
-5. Dungeness crab health aren't affected by domoic acid, only the animals that eat them!
+5. Dungeness crab health aren't affected by the harmful algal blooms - only the animals that eat them!